mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Over the lifetime of a group, its state will change for:

 * Group initialization
-* A member adding a new participant
+* A member adding a new client
 * A member updating its leaf key
 * A member deleting another member